 Remember the adage “if at first you don’t succeed, try, try again”?
 These words are perfectly applied to naps.
 Remember, naptime sleep is different than nighttime sleep.
 There is more going on, the noise level is different, the light level is different, and sometimes babies just simply don’t want to miss anything.
 Every baby goes through a period of struggle with finding the perfect naptime.

 Watching wakefulness windows, looking for signs of tiredness, and remaining consistent with your baby’s routine will help to ensure that he is getting enough quality naptime sleep.
 If you struggle, review some of my nap coaching tips, and try again at the next opportunity.

 Even Older Children Need Quiet Time

-Children are growing so quickly, which means that every day provides a myriad of experiences to process, analyze, and think about.
+Children are growing so quickly, which means that every day provides a myriad of experiences to process, analyze, and think.
 Even if children have stopped napping, they still need a period of quiet time to help them regroup partway through their day.
 Most older children’s ideal quiet time is strikingly similar to their old naptime.

 To make sure that quiet time goes smoothly, try introducing it gradually, much like The Shuffle.
 Set the ground rules — no loud instruments, only certain activities allowed, when they can come out of their room, etc — and stick to them.
 Gradually increase the amount of time that your child is expected to spend playing quietly to help ease them into this time.